 GTAs are a vital component of the academic community at KU.
-This page contains information on CTE’s New GTA Conference, which takes place at the commencement of both the fall and spring semesters, GTA Tutorial Resources, Teaching the ‘Whole Student,’ the Final Fridays Workshop Series, CTE’s Book Club, as well as our Graduate Seminar Modules.
+This page contains information on CTE’s New GTA Conference, which takes place at the commencement of both the fall and spring semesters, GTA Tutorial Resources, Teaching the ‘Whole Student,’ the Final Fridays Workshop Series, CTE’s GTA Teaching Development Group, as well as our Graduate Seminar Modules.

 New GTA Conference [Spring 2019]